 Version 02 was submitted to Manitoba Conservation and Climate at the end of January 2021.

-Summary of the MAPP recommendations
+Summary of the recommendations and the stewardship program plan

 - A phased-in approach to a permanent, industry-funded stewardship program targeting ag-plastics that can be recycled at this time.
 This means that the permanent, industry-funded program will allow farmers to recycle grain bags and twine during Phase 1.